PRTProject.com - The future of transportation

 ALTERNATIVE RAIL TECHNOLOGY

 While the current PRT design calls for steel wheels on conventional steel rails, there's also the possibly of utilizing maglev or hover technologies.
-MAGLEV has it's advantages, but given the low speed and large amount of track involved with the PRT, I suspect MAGLEV technology is not a good fit.
+MAGLEV has it's advantages, but given the low speed and large amount of track involved with the PRT, MAGLEV technology may not be a good fit for PRT.
 Here are a few good links on the subject...

 MAGLEV described: